NationsUniversity

-NationsUniversity, also known as Nations University or NationsU, is a private Christian university in New Orleans, Louisiana.
-It only offers distance education (as well as in small learning pods and different locales)and focuses on "the development of faith and the training of Christian leaders around the world."
-While NationsUniversity's founding faculty and many of the staff are affiliated with the Churches of Christ, NationsUniversity itself is a nondenominational online Christian university, which offers certificates, bachelor's in religious studies, and a master's degree in theological studies, and a Master of Divinity (M.Div.) degree.
+NationsUniversity, also known as Nations University or NationsU, is a private, denominational Christian university in New Orleans, Louisiana.
+It only offers online distance education, focusing on "the development of faith and the training of Christian leaders around the world."
+NationsU offers certificates, bachelor's in religious studies, and a master's degree in theological studies, and a Master of Divinity (M.Div.) degree.

-The school offers all of its programs through the internet and correspondence but does provide some degree of remote student services including having a full-time chaplain on staff.

-The school has become a popular school for low-cost education for Church of Christ ministers in Kenya.

 History

 NationsU was incorporated in 1996 by Richard Ady, Mac Lynn, and Darrell Frazier.
 Ady and Lynn had been college classmates.
 Ady's career had been in church work and Lynn had worked in higher education as a teacher and administrator.
 Ady had previously founded the World English Institute.
 Gathering volunteers who would travel around the globe, conducting courses and seminars in religious studies, was the plan.
 As time progressed, around two hundred volunteers were enlisted to provide assistance.
 As the group's activity strengthened, the demand for religious degree programs strengthened.
-Therefore, the organization became officially incorporated in Louisiana on July 19, 1996 as NationsUniversity.
+Therefore, the organization became officially incorporated in Louisiana on July 19, 1996, as NationsUniversity.

-The school celebrated its 25th anniversary in 2020 with an online event during the COVID19 pandemic.